dowmeister/twitch-commando/README.md

     * Changed sqlite dep to node-sqlite4 and node-sqlite3
     * Updated tmi.js to 1.8.5
     * Channel is removed from settings after being banned
+    * Channel is removed from settings when the channel itself doesnt exists anymore or is suspended
+    * Added `skipMembership` and `joinInterval` to `ClientOptions`

 ## Roadmap